l0rd/blog-files/domeide/README.md

 ### Dockerfile support

-Dockerfile support should come with syntax highlighting, autocomplete (dockerfile instructions popping out at your CTRL+SPACE) and syntax validation (syntax errors should be shown by your IDE before you `docker build`)
+Dockerfile support should come with syntax highlighting, autocomplete (dockerfile instructions popping out on your CTRL+SPACE) and syntax validation (syntax errors should be shown by your IDE before you `docker build`)

 ![syntaxh](/syntaxh.png)\ ![autocomplete](/autocomplete.png)\ ![syntax verification](/syntaxvalid.png)